tyjhart/flowanalyzer/Install/README.md

 # **Overview**

 The installation is orchestrated with Git, Pip, and Bash scripting.
-The process should require no manual intervention on your part.
+The process should require no manual intervention on your part, as long as you're running the latest stable LTS release of Ubuntu Server.

+Right now Ubuntu Server 16.04 LTS is recommended.

 # **Minimum Requirements**

-Each instance should be installed on a fresh 64-bit [Ubuntu Server](https://www.ubuntu.com/download/server) machine with the following **minimum** specs:
+Each instance should be installed on a fresh 64-bit [Ubuntu Server](https://www.ubuntu.com/download/server) machine with **systemd support** and the following **minimum** specs:

 - 4GB RAM
 - 2 CPU Cores